-An easy holiday or pot luck side dish
+Creamed spinach is an easy holiday or pot luck side dish.

 I love creamed spinach because it’s super easy to make and is a great alternative to green bean casserole for holiday get-togethers which, for us, typically happens for birthdays and other holidays like Thanksgiving, Christmas or Easter.

 It’s also easy enough to whip up as a side dish for a weeknight meal.
 Just cut the recipe down according to your family size or make a big batch and freeze the leftovers for another day.
-Just reheat using the microwave or in a small pot on the stove.
+Just reheat using the microwave or in a small pot on the stove, stirring while you reheat.

 Pin this creamed spinach recipe now so you can make it later!